Riemann Integration

 Case 3: Function has a singularity (becomes unbounded) on a finite interval

 The improper integral also extends to functions that are not defined or become unbounded at certain points within a finite interval.
-It is important to note that this does not require the function to be continuous; it only requires the function to be Riemann integrable on every closed subinterval that excludes the singularity.
+This extension does not require the function to be continuous.
+It only requires the function to be Riemann integrable on every closed subinterval that excludes the singularity.

 If the singularity occurs at an endpoint, we define: \[ \int_a^b f(x)dx = \lim_{\epsilon \to 0^+} \int_{a+\epsilon}^b f(x)dx \] if \(f\) has a singularity at \(a\), or \[ \int_a^b f(x)dx = \lim_{\epsilon \to 0^+} \int_a^{b-\epsilon} f(x)dx \] if \(f\) has a singularity at \(b\).